 What is the Absence Calendar?

-It’s a tool that lets you easily follow and log days when employees have been absent.
-And it lets you plan ahead since you can start scheduling vacation days in a timely manner.
+It’s a tool that lets any team member easily log days when they have been absent, as well as see when others are not at work.
+That lets the entire team plan ahead since everyone can schedule vacation days in a timely manner.
 The calendar offers various possible reasons for an employee’s absence – it can be either a conference, parental leave, business trip, vacation, unpaid leave, a sick day or a rest day.

 We’re fast approaching the long-awaited pinnacle of the holiday season.
 In an ideal world, in less than a week, we’d be lounging on a sofa with our loved ones, casually discussing which course from the holiday feast was the best.